SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 bastard Keynesians, is they will often in the real world choose this second scenario, even if they're not Russia and *could* raise taxes.
 The least powerful political constituency, the poor, the low waged, take all the bullets, in uncivilized societies.

+You might say, "Well, why didn't they just devalue the PKD manually themselves?"
+The answer is fistly, "Devalue to what?"
+There's no magic formula for obtaining PKD$\leftrightarrow$USD market stability, they'd risk deflation and hence economic contraction.
+Secondly, the central bankers who are neoclassical or bastard Keynesian, tend to think the markets will correct, they tend to always make the exchange rate devaluation too late, so the damage gets done.
+We know this because they're the type suggesting fixed exchange rates in the first place.
+You'd hope less damage occurs than if no correction was taken, but needless unemployment of Peekaylanders results all the same --- a decline in the standard of living.

+On an exchange rate float there is no such dynamic.
+Full employment can *always* be maintained in perpetuity.
+The price paid for the supply shock is a lower exchange rate, which redistributes imports domestically (who gets to play golf, who has to show up at the factory).
+The loss in standard of living is then minimal, because *domestically* such a government desiring to protect its people can always (if they so desire) make the necessary fiscal adjustments to make sure everyone has about the same amount of "golf time".

 ## Fair Trade Issues {#FairTradeIssues}